jeremyreeder/sitelen2pseudo/README.md

 > Latin script with the pronounced phonemes in bold.
 Generation of more
 > efficient spellings in the Nasin Sitelen Kalama style is planned, and output
 > is planned to include the actual hieroglyphics.

+## sitelentidy
+This tool does not yet exist, but it'll be a pretty-printer for Sitelen Pona hieroglyphic text.
+In this writing system, sentences are most readable when verbs of any lengthy multi-verb sentence and objects of any lengthy multi-object sentence are aligned.